REDxEYE/decima-dmf/SPEC.md

 #### Field Specification

-- `grouping_id` (Integer): An identifier used when multiple primitives use the same vertex and index buffer.
+- `groupingId` (Integer): An identifier used when multiple primitives use the same vertex and index buffer.
 When each primitive uses its own buffer, each primitive must have a unique grouping ID (incremental).
-- `vertex_count` (Integer): The number of vertices in the primitive.
+- `vertexCount` (Integer): The number of vertices in the primitive.
-- `vertex_start` (Integer): The index of the first vertex in the vertex buffer that belongs to this primitive.
+- `vertexStart` (Integer): The index of the first vertex in the vertex buffer that belongs to this primitive.
-- `vertex_end` (Integer): The index of the last vertex in the vertex buffer that belongs to this primitive.
+- `vertexEnd` (Integer): The index of the last vertex in the vertex buffer that belongs to this primitive.
-- `vertex_attributes` (Dictionary): A dictionary of vertex attributes (DMFSemantic -> DMFVertexAttribute).
+- `vertexAttributes` (Dictionary): A dictionary of vertex attributes (DMFSemantic -> DMFVertexAttribute).
-- `vertex_type` (DMFBufferType): The data type of the vertex buffer.
+- `vertexType` (DMFBufferType): The data type of the vertex buffer.
-- `index_count` (Integer): The number of indices in the primitive.
+- `indexCount` (Integer): The number of indices in the primitive.
-- `index_start` (Integer): The index of the first index in the index buffer that belongs to this primitive.
+- `indexStart` (Integer): The index of the first index in the index buffer that belongs to this primitive.
-- `index_end` (Integer): The index of the last index in the index buffer that belongs to this primitive.
+- `indexEnd` (Integer): The index of the last index in the index buffer that belongs to this primitive.
-- `index_size` (Integer): The size of each index in bytes.
+- `indexSize` (Integer): The size of each index in bytes.
-- `index_buffer_view_id` (Integer): The index into the `bufferViews` array in the `DMFSceneFile` object that this primitive's index buffer view references.
+- `indexBufferViewId` (Integer): The index into the `bufferViews` array in the [DMFSceneFile](#dmfscenefile) object that this primitive's index buffer view references.
-- `material_id` (Integer or null): The index into the `materials` array in the `DMFSceneFile` object that this primitive references, or null if it does not reference a material.
+- `materialId` (Optional Integer): The index into the `materials` array in the [DMFSceneFile](#dmfscenefile) object that this primitive references, or null if it does not reference a material.

 #### Structure